randyoyarzabal/chief/docs/README.md

 ## What's next?

-Experiment and try the following commands:
+Explore the following commands:

 - `chief.[tab]` to see available built-in commands.
 - `chief.config` to edit the configuration and explore features.
+- `chief.update` to pull the latest version or set `CHIEF_CFG_AUTOCHECK_UPDATES=true`
-- `chief.bash_profile` to edit your .bash_profile (this will automatically reload the file if changes are detected.)
+- `chief.bash_profile` to edit your .bash_profile file.
-- `chief.bashrc` to edit your .bashrc (this will automatically reload the file if changes are detected.)
+- `chief.bashrc` to edit your .bashrc file.
+- `chief.* -?` to display the help-text for any chief command.
+- `type chief.*` on any command if you're curious or want to reuse the internal functions.

+Plugin-related:

 - `chief.plugin` to edit the default plugin.
 - `chief.plugin [plug-in name]` to create/edit a plugin.
-- `type chief.*` on any command if you're curious or want to reuse the internal functions.
+Don't worry, if the plugin doesn't it can automatically create it.
+- `chief.plugins` to cd into your plugins directory.
+- `chief.plugin -?` to find your plugin name.

+**Note:** `chief.plugin`, `chief.bash_profile`, and `chief.bashrc` will automatically load (source) if changes are detected.
+There's no need to restart your terminal!

 ***But wait, there's more...:-D***